 The deploy it.
-After a few seconds of installing you can then click the link to manage the server, and then view the console, which uses VNC.
+After a few seconds of installing you can then click the link to manage the server (or the 3 dots at the right), and then view the console, which uses VNC.

 If you're reasonably quick you get to see the initial iPXE screen, and can see it downloading the images: